Virtual Machinery logo About Us

 Our History

 Virtual Machinery was founded by Ken Hall as a channel for technical components or products which assist in application development and software quality assurance.
 The primary focus at present is on the Java platform and the Smalltalk language.
 Most products come with full source code and are intended to be user-supported.
 Originally a graduate in Agricultural Science Ken spent three years in Agricultural research before starting a career in computing in 1983.
 He worked for a number of companies in Ireland using a wide variety of programming languages and environments.He has considerable experience in the areas of Object-Oriented Programming and Computer Telephony.
 In 1989 he began programming in Smalltalk and recognised that the time was approaching when object oriented languages would be the norm rather than the exception.
 Since 1996 Ken has been an independent consultant building applications for the financial services industry in both Smalltalk and Java.
-He is also an Associate Lecturer with the Open University teaching the level 2 computing course - "M206 - Computing an object-oriented approach" which is taught using the Smalltalk language and the level 3 computing course - "M361 - modelling computer processes" taught using C++.
+He has been an Associate Lecturer with the Open University since 1997 and has taught a number of courses - "M206 - Computing an object-oriented approach" (taught using the Smalltalk language); "M361 - modelling computer processes" (taught using C++); "M301 - Software Systems and their development" (taught via java); "M256 - Software development with Java".
+He is currently teaching "M362 - Developing concurrent distributed systems" and "M363 - Software engineering with objects" both of which are taught using the Java language.
 The company is based in Dublin, Ireland.

 Contact Us